Vagharshak Harutiunyan: Second term as defence minister (2020-2021)

 Harutiunyan was appointed as defence minister by Prime Minister Nikol Pashinyan and President Armen Sarksyan on 20 November 2020, following the resignation of David Tonoyan.
 His appointment were among a number of changes in the Second Pashinyan government following the Nagorno-Karabakh ceasefire agreement that ended the Second Nagorno-Karabakh War.
 In his appointment ceremony, he thanked the Prime Minister for his confidence, stating he hopes his leadership will "preserve the positive we had in the Army" and "assess the objective and subjective reasons within a short period of time and submit a new package of reforms".
 The day after his appointment, he met with his Russian counterpart Sergei Shoigu, where they discussed the Russian peacekeeping force in Nagorno-Karabakh.

+Post-government

+He was appointed by Pashinyan as the Ambassador of Armenia to Russia on 5 January 2022, succeeding Vardan Toghanyan.
+His term has been marked by a rapidly deteriorating bilateral relationship between the two countries, reaching a climax after the start of renewed fighting between Armenia and Azerbaijan on 13 September 2022.
+He served until 14 August 2024, being succeeded by Gurgen Arsenyan.
+During the 2026 Armenian parliamentary election, he was nominated by the Reformist Party as their candidate for the post of Prime Minister of Armenia.